Consumer Wi-Fi vs. Enterprise Wi-Fi: What SMBs Need to Know

 Overall, wifi consulting and engineering is an important field that plays a critical role in ensuring that businesses and individuals have access to reliable and secure wifi networks.
 With the help of experts in the field, it is possible to design, implement, and maintain networks that meet the needs of any organization or individual.

-Wi-Fi, also known as wireless fidelity, is a technology that allows devices to connect to the internet or other networks wirelessly.
-This section will cover the basics of Wi-Fi technology, including its standards and protocols, frequency bands, signal propagation, and wireless network topologies.
+WiFi is a technology that allows devices to connect to the internet or other networks wirelessly.
+This section will cover the basics of WiFi technology, including its standards and protocols, frequency bands, signal propagation, and wireless network topologies.

 Frequency Bands and Signal Propagation